 If you are anything like the many readers out there who struggle to tone those pesky muscles — sometimes referred to as love handles — then you’re surely familiar with the amount of work needed when it’s time to whip them into shape.
+Now don’t run straight to cardio fat burning exercises even if these burn calories quickly – there are exercises that focus on these muscles exclusively.
 The oblique muscles — which make up the area that we call “love handles” — require specialized and targeted exercises to reduce the amount of fat stored on top of them.
 While not impossible to do, working these muscles cuts down on the “pooch” that can sometimes sit on top of our waistbands.

 Think of your obliques and abs as college roommates that are forced to get along.
 They live right next door to each other, and they usually cannot work without one another.